 Purchasing Critical Illness Insurance independent of your Joint Mortgage Life Insurance would allow you to claim for a critical illness without losing the life insurance cover for your mortgage.

 Although this may work out more expensive you do secure more cover for your money at an age when you can fix lower premiums.

 Guaranteed or Reviewable Life Insurance Premiums?

-Typically, reviewable premium price increases are based on factors outside of your control, such as the likelihood of you making a claim, changes in tax, volume and value of claims the insurer has paid that year and interest rates.
+Typically, reviewable premiums rise based on factors outside of your control, such as the likelihood of you making a claim, changes in tax rules, volume and value of claims the insurer has paid that year and interest rates.

 The best premium option for you will depend on your situation.
 Guaranteed premiums may be particularly attractive if you’re young and healthy when you take out the policy.
 This is because you can lock in favourable premiums throughout the length of your policy.

 Reviewable premiums, on the other hand, are cheaper at the start of the policy but tend to rise later on.
 They may match the starting price for guaranteed premiums before the end of the policy and then even rise beyond that price.

 If one of the people named on the Joint Mortgage Life Insurance policy passes away then the surviving person will need to make a claim.

 They will need the original policy documents, a claim form and a death certificate to give to the insurer.
 As your financial adviser we offer help and support through this process to ensure the everything runs as smoothly as possible.

 The insurer is entitled to ask for an original death certificate.
 Death certificates can be obtained from various places, depending on if the person’s death is in: